-- Overseeing the day-to-day operation of the school's SEND policy - Co-ordinating provision for children with SEND - Over- seeing the deployment of the LSA team. - Timetabling the LSA team and the various interventions we run at Herne Junior - Co-ordinating all 1:1 staff.

-- Performance Management input for all LSA's - Liaising with and advising fellow teachers - Overseeing the records of all children with SEND - Liaising with parents / carers of children with SEND - Contributing to the in-service training of staff - Liaising with the local Infant School to ensure a smooth transition between Years 2 and 3. - Liaising with local Secondary schools so that support is provided for Year 6 pupils as they prepare to transfer - Liaising with external agencies including the LEA's support and educational psychology services, health and social services, behaviour support, local Outreach providers, Specialist teachers, YCP team, EMTAS and voluntary bodies - Co-ordinating and developing school based strategies for the identification and review of children with SEND - Making regular visits to classrooms to monitor the progress of children on the SEND Register - Monitoring the effectiveness of the interventions we offer - Writing various requests (i.e. EHCP paperwork) and making referrals for children.
+- Overseeing the day-to-day operation of the school's SEND policy - Coordinating provision for children with SEND - Over- seeing the deployment of the LSA team and the SEND Intervention Lead. - Timetabling the LSA team and the overseeing various interventions we run at Herne Junior - Coordinating all LSA staff to ensure all children with EHCPs receive appropriate support. - Performance Management for all LSA's - Liaising with and advising fellow teachers - Keeping the records of all children with SEND - Liaising with parents / carers of children with SEND - Contributing to the in-service training of staff - Liaising with the local Infant School to ensure a smooth transition between Years 2 and 3. - Liaising with all relevant Secondary schools so that support is provided for Year 6 pupils as they prepare to transfer - Liaising with external agencies including the LEA's support and educational psychology services, health and social services, behaviour support, local Outreach providers, Specialist teachers, YCP team, EMTAS and voluntary bodies - Coordinating and developing school based strategies for the identification and review of children with SEND - Overseeing the SEND Intervention Lead to ensure regular visits to classrooms to monitor the progress of children on the SEND Register, together monitoring the effectiveness of the interventions we offer - Writing various requests (i.e. EHCP paperwork) and writing referrals for children.